rabernethy/rabernethy/README.md

  I am a junior at Temple University :owl: where I am pursuing a BS in **Computer Science**  :computer:

- My goal after graduation is to pursue a career as a Data Scientist :man_scientist: or Machine Learning Engineer :man_technologist:.

 ## Languages and Tools :floppy_disk:
 <!-- languages: -->